pivpn/pivpn/README.md

 **Windows**: Use a program like WinSCP or Cyberduck.
 Note that you may need administrator permission to move files to some folders on your Windows machine, so if you have trouble transferring the profile to a particular folder with your chosen file transfer program, try moving it to your desktop.

-**Mac/Linux**: Open the Terminal app and connect to the Raspberry Pi using `sftp your-user@ip-of-your-raspberry`.
-Download the config using `get /home/your-user/configs/whatever.conf` (if using WireGuard) or `get /home/your-user/ovpns/whatever.ovpn` (if using OpenVPN).
+**Mac/Linux**: Open the Terminal app and copy the config from the Raspberry Pi using `scp pi-user@ip-of-your-raspberry:configs/whatever.conf .` (if using WireGuard) or `scp pi-user@ip-of-your-raspberry:ovpns/whatever.ovpn .` (if using OpenVPN).
 The file will be downloaded in the current working directory, which usually is the home folder of your PC.

 **Android/iOS** (WireGuard only): Just skip to _Connecting to the PiVPN server (WireGuard)_